michaelmcmillan/ItsLearningCLI/readme.md

 # ItsLearningCLI
-This is a command line tool that aims to replace the most noodle-nending counter-intuitive application ever made: ItsLearning.com.
+This is a command line tool that aims to replace the most noodle-bending counter-intuitive application ever made: ItsLearning.com.

 ## Screenshots